vippsas/vipps-partner/README.md

 and manage their own sale units in
 [the test environment](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md).

-Partners can ask the merchant to create a user for them so they get access to the MSN on [portal.vipps.no](https://portal.vipps.no) as described
+**Please note:** Partners can also ask the merchant to create a user for them so they get access to the merchant's MSN on [portal.vipps.no](https://portal.vipps.no) as described
 [in detail with screenshots here](add-portal-user.md).